tega-shadadi/custom_addons/README.md

 Features Implemented

 1. RFQ Management

-- Procurement can send RFQs to multiple vendors.
 - Each vendor can submit their **bid amount** and details.
 - Procurement can view all vendor bids in one place.
 - A winning vendor can be selected manually, updating the main `partner_id` of the RFQ.